RKinDLab/ros2_psd_pcb_reloc/README.md

 ## TODOs

 - [ ] Release the training codes for YOLOv5 that we used for this experiment
-- [ ] Add links to arXiv and IEEE Xplore versions of this paper
+- [x] Add link to arXiv version of the final paper
 - [x] Build and test the packages [05/20/24]
 - [x] Better introduction line shown in the top-left [07/02/24]
 - [x] Update README.md file with clear step by step instruciton on setting up the system